-Of the total persons experiencing homelessness in the FL-507 region, 1,635 persons are Non-Hispanic/Non-Latino, with 936 at ES, 406 in TH, and 293 unsheltered persons.
-There were 375 Hispanic/Latino individuals identified in the count with 244 persons staying at ES, 88 in TH, and 43 persons who remained unsheltered.
+Of the total persons experiencing homelessness in the FL-507 region, 1,635 persons are Non-Hispanic/Non-Latinx, with 936 at ES, 406 in TH, and 293 unsheltered persons.
+There were 375 Hispanic/Latinx individuals identified in the count with 244 persons staying at ES, 88 in TH, and 43 persons who remained unsheltered.
 Black or African American people are overrepresented among persons experiencing homelessness, making up 55% of the total number of people with 1,096 Black or African American persons experiencing homelessness.
-At the time of the count, there were 971 Black or African American individuals residing in a sheltered location with 684 persons in ES, 287 in TH, and 125 Black or African American persons remained unsheltered.
-At the time of the PIT Count, 838 White persons were experiencing homelessness; 459 at ES and 194 in TH, while 185 White persons remained unsheltered.
+At the time of the count, there were 971 Black or African American individuals in a shelter with 684 persons in ES, 287 in TH, and 125 Black or African American persons remained unsheltered.
+At the time of the PIT Count, 838 White persons were homelessness; 459 at ES and 194 in TH, while 185 White persons remained unsheltered.
 Nine individuals identified as Asian, and within this subpopulation, four were staying in ES, two were residing in TH, and three individuals were unsheltered at the time of the count.
 Thirteen people of American Indian or Alaska Native descent were identified during the count, with three sheltered in ES, and two in TH, and eight who remained unsheltered.
 Six persons identified as Native Hawaiian or Pacific Islander, one of whom remained in ES, one in TH, and four persons were unsheltered.
-There were 48 individuals who identified as being Multiple Races.
-Of this subcategory, 29 resided at ES, eight were in TH, and 11 of whom remained unsheltered at the time of the count.
+There were 48 individuals who identified as multiracial.
+Of this subcategory, 29 resided at ES, eight were in TH, and 11 remained unsheltered.